act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Inapplicable Example 3

-Error field is not visible.
+The error field is not visible.

 ```html
 <div style="display:none">